maxmind/minfraud-api-php/README.md

 previous object is not modified.

-If there is a validation error in the data passed to a `->with*` method, a `\MaxMind\Exception\MaxMind\Exception` will be thrown.
+If there is a validation error in the data passed to a `->with*` method, a `\MaxMind\Exception` will be thrown.
 This validation can be disabled by setting `validateInput` to `false` in the options array for `\MaxMind\MinFraud`, but it is recommended that you keep it on at least through development as it will help ensure that you are sending valid data to the web service.

 After creating the request object, send a Score request by calling `->score()` or an Insights request by calling `->insights()`.
 If the request succeeds, a